Love and Joy, Come to You

 As we roll from our November holidays into the hustle and bustle of December, it is good to take stock.
 In our family and in many others (yours included, perhaps), December is the moment in our year where we make time to be with one another and to revel in the opportunity to be a family.
 I am blessed with a large and extended family that truly enjoys being together–sharing a holiday meal, purchasing the perfect gift and sitting around the table to play board games.

 It is also our time to take part in the family rituals that have been nurtured throughout the years.
-As the family has changed with marriages, births, moves away, it is good to hold on to a few simple activities that we use to identify the holidays.
-It wouldn’t be Christmas for us if we don’t set aside a weekend before the holiday to bake cookies and other sweet treats.
-The kitchen is a glorious mess—with about six different family favorites in some stage of preparation or completion at any given moment.
-Children are underfoot.
-Vince Gauraldi’s Charlie Brown Christmas is playing in the background.
+As the family has changed, with marriages, births and moves away, it is good to hold on to a few simple activities that we use to identify the holidays.
+It wouldn’t be Christmas for us if we didn’t set aside the weekend prior to the holiday to bake cookies and other sweet treats.
+Our kitchen is transformed into a glorious mess, with about six different family favorites in some stage of preparation or completion at any given moment.
+Children under foot.
+Vince Gauraldi’s Charlie Brown Christmas on the DVD player.
 For us, that is the holiday.
-I am truly blessed, and I rely, in part, on these rituals to keep me grounded and at the same time, awakened.
+I am truly blessed and I rely, in part, on these rituals to keep me grounded and, at the same time, awakened.

 This December, as I am surrounded by those who love me and those whom I love, I will remember these lessons.
 I hope that you will do the same.

 Good tidings, dear friends,